Author: Dr. Gary Huber

 Stretching (see the article on this website entitled “Stretching” for more detail)

 Stretching can be a great non-threatening way to engage in a new direction toward a life of physical fitness.
-As outlined above we recommend Charlie Trezevants “Functional Flexibility” DVD as a guide to proper stretching.
+I recommend Charlie Trezevants “Functional Flexibility” DVD as a guide to proper stretching.
 If this is to be your primary exercise then plan to dedicate at least 30 minutes 3 times a week to this activity.
 Coupling this with a walking program is a nice platform to begin your rejuvenation towards better physical fitness.

 Yoga is a gentle yet physically challenging exercise.
 I consider it more of a resistance exercise as it truly taxes your physical strength more than your aerobic capacity.
 Yoga also teaches you stretching and proper breathing.
 Many consider yoga a form of meditation but then again all forms of exercise are a form of meditation as they force you to focus on a single objective and take your mind out of the world of multi-tasking.
 There are many forms of yoga and we recommend that you try several to arrive at a level and routine that suits your needs.
 Yoga is best first attempted with an instructor that can guide you and gauge your level of function.
-If this is not available to you then try a simple DVD available at most public libraries as well as an endless assortment of DVD’s for purchase online.
-One brand that I have found particularly beneficial is “Giaim” as they offer a whole series of yoga DVD’s for every level of fitness you can imagine from beginner to expert and even sport specific yoga versions.
+If this is not available to you then try a simple DVD at home.
+One brand that I have found particularly beneficial is “Giaim” as they offer a whole series of yoga DVD’s for every level of fitness you can imagine from beginner to expert and even sport-specific yoga versions.

 Functional Training **This is a key concept**